Hi, I’m Shauna, book editor and coach

 I help historical fiction writers feel confident they are on the right track.

 It can be intimidating to share your work with an editor, but it doesn’t have to be that way.
 When you work with me, I want you to feel motivated to work on your writing and empowered by your new knowledge of how to do that rather than mired in uncertainty about how to move forward.
-I don’t just point out what isn’t working, I also provide insight into what is working well, along with suggestions for how to improve using concrete examples.
-My editorial letters include a detailed revision plan to help combat the feeling of overwhelm that so often accompanies feedback.

 Writing historical fiction can feel complicated.
 There’s research to be done, the need to create characters that are authentic but relatable to the modern reader, and anachronisms to weed out.
 That’s why my approach to editing takes into account the expectations of the historical fiction genre and helps you write a story that is appealing to historical fiction fans.
 I love to work across all historical time periods and subgenres including mystery, romance, fantasy, biographical, and all the rest.